Mohido/Clean-Chess-Application/README.md

 <br/>

 # Explanations:
 1) .cimg files: An easy readable text file (generated via a simple java program from any type of image) that contains: ImageWidth, ImageHeight , then array of rgb colours in this specific order..... each colour value is 1 byte.
+You can download the .cimg generator from the github of "Mohido" Contributer.